evaldez89/banks-transaction-email-reader/README.md

   - Gmail autentication redirections says it's unsafe

 ## How to Execute:
+  - Python versions that I can assure this work with:
+    >3.6.9
   - You, as a developer, need a `credential.json` file provided by Gmail with the `readonly gmail api` activated.
 The file should be placed along side the `main.py` file.
 You can find instructions on how to get it from this [Quickstart Guide](https://developers.google.com/gmail/api/quickstart/python).
 It looks something like this:
   ```json
   {